domgom/kontr/README.md

 ![Screenshot of IntelliJ editor showing Kontr's DSL colouring](.img/weather-api-syntax-hightlight.png)

-*Roadmap includes the future evaluation of Kotlin script files (.kts) to incorporate Kontr to your project even easier.

 ## Architecture
 Kontr has a modular architecture so new extensions like other http clients or openapi generator can be included in the future.